What does “Orthopaedics” cover?

 When should I consider referral to a UK specialist?

-Some problems, for example certain spinal conditions, require an MRI or CT scan for accurate diagnosis.
+Some problems, for example certain spinal conditions, require an MRI scan for accurate diagnosis.

-Joint replacement surgery is best done at a centre where they are performing this surgery regularly; however, Peter will be attending courses in 2010 to enable him to perform these operations in Jersey.
+Joint replacement surgery is best done at a centre where they are performing this surgery regularly.